Lochley: Some alien weapons use a hell of a lot of energy to build up right before they fire. Smells like ozone.

 - In the Community episode "Modern Warfare," Abed notices a single line of paint trickling down a bathroom wall, steps back, sees the human-shaped bare patches above each urinal, and has time to say "Um, guys?" right before the female characters spring out of the stalls (and garbage can) behind them.

-- In the 2010 reboot of Medal of Honor, the first mission features a bomb rigged to a cell phone, which the men of AFO Neptune barely avoid at the last moment when they hear the phone ring.
+- The first mission features a bomb rigged to a cell phone, which the men of AFO Neptune barely avoid at the last moment when they hear the phone ring.

-- Later in the same game, a Ranger squad is preparing to secure a small hut bordering on a potential landing zone for their helicopters.
+- A Ranger squad is preparing to secure a small hut bordering on a potential landing zone for their helicopters.
 They don't quite make the connection, but they know something's wrong when they hear a phone right just before they are about to kick in the door.note

 - The Legend of Zelda: Ocarina of Time: The fight with Dark Link in the Water Temple starts like this.
 Link enters a strange room that looks like an endless, ankle-deep expanse of water.
 In the middle of the room sits a small island with a dead tree.
 As soon as Link passes the island, his reflection is no longer visible in the water...